kroyxt/elp-documentation/docs/encapsulation.md

 ### Evenness

-Numeric prefixes that contain /j/ represent **even numbers**.
+Numeric prefixes that contain "j" represent **even numbers**.
-Numeric prefixes that contain /w/ represent **odd numbers**.
+Numeric prefixes that contain "w" represent **odd numbers**.

 ### 3x Multiplication

-Numeric prefixes that contain /e/ are part of the 3x multiplication table.
+Numeric prefixes that contain "e" are part of the 3x multiplication table.
 This matches with the Official Numerals which also shows the 3x multiplication table through the number of strokes.

 ### 4x Multiplication

-Numeric prefixes that end with /i/ are part of the 4x multiplication table.
+Numeric prefixes that end with "i" are part of the 4x multiplication table.

 ### Arithmetic

 Swapping the position of the vowel within a numeric prefix either adds or removes 6 from the total value.
 For example:

-Swapping the position of the vowel in /ei/ (0) will create /je/ (6).
+Swapping the position of the vowel in "ei" (0) will create "je" (6).
-Swapping the position of the vowel in /ja/ (10) will create /ai/ (4).
+Swapping the position of the vowel in "ja" (10) will create "ai" (4).